Last Updated: December 2, 2021

 Nonpayment can lower your credit score.

-If nonpayment results in legal action (“unlawful detainer”), a judgement against you will appear on credit reports.
+If nonpayment results in legal action (“unlawful detainer”), a judgment against you will appear on credit reports.

 A low credit score can hurt your chances of being able to rent property in the future or increase the amount of rent you are charged.
 Long-term, coming current on your rent may improve your credit score and, ultimately, save you money.